Benchokz/fastapi-tutorial/README.md

 sudo vi /etc/nginx/sites-enabled/fastapi_nginx
 ```

-And put this config into the file (replace the IP address with your EC2 instance's public IP):
+And put this configuration into the file (replace the IP address with your EC2 instance's public IP):

 ```
 server {